kennygrant/bestiary/time.md

 "2006-01-02T15:04:05Z07:00"
 ```

-There is no format just for these dates unfortunately, so you may want to define some constants for the formats you normally use, to avoid constantly referring to the time package, something like:
+You may want to define some constants for any date formats you normally use, to avoid constantly referring to the time package, for example:

 ```go
 const (